Ford Mansion: Commander-in-Chief

 Washington arrived at Ford mansion in December 1779.
-According to Pfister, the mansion was one of the biggest houses in town at that time.
-The location was perfect for Washington because the American capital was in Philadelphia and the British Army capital was in Manhattan.
-It allowed Washington to keep a close eye on the British and enabled him to send letters successfully to the Continental congress.
+The location was perfect for him because the American capital was in Philadelphia and the British Army capital was in Manhattan.
+It allowed Washington to keep a close eye on the British and enabled him to send letters successfully to the Continental Congress.

-Washington wrote many letters to congress explaining the poor predicament that his troops were in during his stay at the Ford Mansion.
+Washington wrote many letters to Congress explaining the poor predicament that his troops were in during his stay at the Ford Mansion.
 His place of work was in the private study, which was located on the first floor of the house.
 Washington's aides-de-camp worked in the parlor, which became the military office.
-These included Alexander Hamilton, Robert H. Harrison, Tench Tilghman, Richard Meade and James McHenry.
-According to Pfister, the only record of Washington's stay at the mansion was a letter from Richard Meade to Mrs. Ford, dated July 26, 1780.
-The letter has been transcribed in the Library of Congress and reads:
+These included Alexander Hamilton, Robert H. Harrison, Tench Tilghman, Richard Meade, and James McHenry.
+The only record of Washington's stay at the mansion was a letter from Richard Meade to Mrs. Ford, dated July 26, 1780:

 Madam: I have received your favour by Captain Tomas Pry.
 I communicated its contents to His Excellency and am directed to transmit you the inclosed certificate.
-I have the honour and [the draft is in the writing of and is signed "R.K.
-Meade, A.D.C.]
-I certify that the commander in Chief took up his quarters at Mrs. Fords at Morris Town the first day of December 1779, that he left them the 23d of June 1780, and that he occupied two rooms below; all the upper floor, Kitchen, Cellar and Stable.
+I have the honour and I certify that the commander in Chief took up his quarters at Mrs. Fords at Morris Town the first day of December 1779, that he left them the 23d of June 1780, and that he occupied two rooms below; all the upper floor, Kitchen, Cellar and Stable.
 The Stable was built and the two Rooms above Stairs finished at the public expence, and a well, which was intirely useless and filled up before, put in thorough repair by walling & c.
 Head Quarters near Passaick July 26th.
 1780.